Lumi-supercomputer/lumi-userguide/docs/software/containers/wrapper.md

 As the LUMI container wrapper installed software resides in a container, it cannot be directly modified.
-Small python packages can be added normally using `pip`, but then the python packages are sitting on the parallel filesystem so not recommended for any larger installations.
+Small python packages can be added normally using `pip`, but then the python packages are sitting on the parallel file system so not recommended for any larger installations.

 To actually modify the installation we can use the `update` keyword together with the `--post-install <file>` option which specifies a bash script